 Robotic Pelvic Floor Surgery

-UC San Diego surgeons use the da Vinci surgical system, which allows them to perform precise surgery in complex procedures through several small surgical incisions.
-The surgeon controls the instruments in real time, aided by a high-resolution, 3-D stereo view.
+Our specialists use the da Vinci surgical system, which operates though several small incisions and allows for more precision in complex procedures.
+Our surgeons control the instruments in real time, aided by a high-resolution, 3-D stereo view.
 This minimally invasive method has several advantages: